rockymadden/circleci-cli/README.md

   trigger      Trigger a new build of a given branch for a given project

 Convenience Commands:
-  notify    Await success or failure of a given build for a given project and create an
+  await     Await success or failure of a given build for a given project notify    Await success or failure of a given build for a given project and create an
             OS X notification with the details
 ```